-APPENDIX C Renton Technical College Incentive Program (continued)
+APPENDIX C RENTON TECHNICAL COLLEGE INCENTIVE PROGRAM (continued)

-- 2. Optional Day(s) Incentive Program - A. Eligible employees may participate in the Renton Technical College Optional Day Incentive Program.
-Employees may elect to receive per diem pay for up to five (5) days (40 total hours) for paid or unpaid employment other than self-employment in the occupations directly related to their teaching assignments.
-Such directly related employment must be approved in advance by the employee's designated immediate supervisor and the employment must be between July 1 and June 30 of the contract year.
-Documentation must be received by the Human Resource Development Department no later than July 10 for the prior year.
+Optional Day(s) Incentive Program

+A. Eligible employees may participate in the Renton Technical College Optional Day Incentive Program.
+Employees may elect to receive per diem pay for up to five (5) days (40 total hours) for paid or unpaid industry experience other than self-employment in the occupations directly related to their teaching assignments.
+Such directly related industry experience must be approved in advance by the employee's designated immediate supervisor and the industry experience must occur between July 1 and June 30 of the contract year.
+Documentation must be received by Human Resources no later than June 30 for the prior year.